camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 Consider services executing process engine independent business code as *not* belonging to the process definition in a wider sense anymore.

-### Mock the Business Service Methods

-Mock everything which does not belong to the "wider" process definition explained above, e.g. a business service method called by a *java delegate*.
+Mock everything which does not belong to the "wider" process definition explained above, e.g. a business service method called by your worker.
 Consider the service task "Publish on Twitter" which delegates to java code:

 ```xml
 <serviceTask id="service_task_publish_on_twitter" camunda:delegateExpression="#{tweetPublicationDelegate}" name="Publish on Twitter">